-7Generalizations to more than two input variables are conceptually straightforward - just keep adding up more partial derivatives - but the book-keeping gets annoying.
+8Generalizations to more than two input variables are conceptually straightforward - just keep adding up more partial derivatives - but the book-keeping gets annoying.

-8In fact, as $n \to \infty$, smoothing splines approach the kernel regression curve estimated with a specific, rather non-Gaussian kernel.
+9In fact, as $n \to \infty$, smoothing splines approach the kernel regression curve estimated with a specific, rather non-Gaussian kernel.
 See Simonoff (1996, §5.6.2).

-9Most of the bias-variance analysis for kernel regression can be done with basic calculus, as we did in Chapter 4.
+10Most of the bias-variance analysis for kernel regression can be done with basic calculus, as we did in Chapter 4.
 The corresponding analysis for splines requires working in infinite-dimensional function spaces called "Hilbert spaces".
 It's a pretty theory, if you like that sort of thing.

-7.7.
-EXERCISES 153
+191 8.7.
+EXERCISES

-treatment of splines as a preparation for additive models (see Chapter 8 in these notes) and generalized additive models (see Chapters 12-13).
+treatment of splines as a preparation for additive models (see Chapter 9 in these notes) and generalized additive models (see Chapters 12-13).

-The classic reference, by one of the people who really developed splines as a useful statistical tool, is Wahba (1990), which is great if you already know what a Hilbert space is and how to manipulate it.
+The classic reference, by one of the people who developed splines as a useful statistical tool, is Wahba (1990), which is great if you already know what a Hilbert space is and how to navigate one.

 The first introduction of spline smoothing in the statistical literature seems to be Whittaker (1922). ("Graduation" was the term often used then for what we call "smoothing".)
 He begins with an "inverse probability" (we would now say "Bayesian") argument for minimizing Eq.
-7.1 to find the most probable curve, based on the a priori hypothesis of smooth Gaussian curves observed through Gaussian error, and gives tricks for fitting splines more easily with the mathematical technology available in 1922.
+8.1 to find the most probable curve, based on the a priori hypothesis of smooth Gaussian curves observed through Gaussian error, and gives tricks for fitting splines more easily with the mathematical technology available in 1922.
 He does not, however, use the word "spline", and I am not sure when that analogy was made.

-In economics and econometrics, the use spline smoothing is known as the "Hodrick-Prescott filter", after two economists who re-discovered the technique in 1981, along with a fallacious argument that λ should always take a particular value, which they said was 1600, regardless of the data10.
+In economics and econometrics, the use of spline smoothing on time series is known as the "Hodrick-Prescott filter", after two economists who re-discovered the technique in 1981, along with a fallacious argument that λ should always take a particular value (1600), regardless of the data11.
 See Paige and Trindade (2010) for a (polite) discussion, and demonstration of the advantages of cross-validation.

-7.7 Exercises
+8.7 Exercises